maiani/mepgl/README.md

 Runtime commands (press the key and then Enter):
 - `+` and `-` change the number of relaxation steps.
-- `q` stops the simulation and save the results.
+- `q` stops the simulation and saves the results.
 - `C` switch on and off NLCG.

 The results of the simulation can be found in the `./simulations` folder under a directory with the name of the simulation.

-### Details of the launcher
-TBW

 ### Run simulations in batches
-TBW
+To run simulations in batches the `./batch_run.py` file can be used.
+You will need to edit it and the config file.

 ### Other options
 - If you want to continue a simulation run `./reload.py` to load the output of the previous run as initial guess, then run the simulation with `./run.py --noinit` to prevent overwriting the input files.

-- You can check the mep in realtime while the simulation is running using `./rtanim.py`.
+- You can check the mep in real-time while the simulation is running using `./rtanim.py`.

 ## References
 This code has been used for the following papers: